MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/preparing-for-the-private-process-tutorial.md

 ---
-title: "Prerequisites for the RosettaNet Private Process tutorial in BizTalk Server | Microsoft Docs"
+title: "Prerequisites for the RosettaNet Private Process tutorial in BizTalk Server"
-description: Prerequisites to step through the Private Process tutorial for the RosettaNet accelerator (BTARN) in BizTalk Server caps.latest.revision: 7
+description: Prerequisites to step through the Private Process tutorial for the RosettaNet accelerator (BTARN) in BizTalk Server ms.custom: "" ms.date: "08/09/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
-author: "MandiOhlinger"
-manager: "anneta"

-ms.custom: ""
-ms.date: "08/09/2017"
-ms.prod: "biztalk-server"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 89631ce3-f5af-4d30-b22f-6d20f595295f
-ms.author: "mandia"
 ---

 # Prepare for the Private Process tutorial